Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Microscopic Models

 \subsection{Attaching the Crust}

-In principle, one can use an RMFT to describe nuclear matter down to densities of order $0.001\nsat$.
-However, at densities below about $0.5\nsat$, where the matter begins to clump into ``pasta'' structures, we would have to drop our assumption that the field expectation values are translationally invariant, and switch to a more complex calculation using Wigner-Seitz cells in which the matter is described self-consistently in the Thomas-Fermi approximation.
+In principle, one can use a homogeneous RMFT calculation to describe nuclear matter down to the vacuum.
+However, at densities below about $0.4\nsat$, where the matter begins to clump into ``pasta'' structures, we would have to drop our assumption that the field expectation values are translationally invariant, and switch to a more complex calculation using Wigner-Seitz cells in which the matter is described self-consistently in the Thomas-Fermi approximation.
 This procedure is too computationally demanding to be performed for every set of RMFT couplings that we consider.
 We therefore use the GPPVA(TM1e) crustal EoS from CompOSE \cite{compose:gppva_tm1e}.
-This EoS combines the Baym-Pethick-Sutherland (BPS) EoS \cite{Baym:1971pw} for the outer crust below a density of $n_B=0.002\, \mathrm{fm}^{-3}$ with a Thomas-Fermi calculation \cite{Grill:2014aea} using the TM1e-RMFT \cite{Shen:2020sec} for the inner crust.
-We match this combined crustal EoS to the EoS for our RMFT by demanding thermodynamic consistency (continuity in pressure and baryon chemical potential) at crust baryon density $n_\mathrm{tr}=0.5\nsat$.
+This EoS combines the Baym-Pethick-Sutherland (BPS) EoS \cite{Baym:1971pw} for the outer crust below a density of $n_B=0.002\, \mathrm{fm}^{-3}$ with a Thomas-Fermi calculation \cite{Grill:2014aea} using the TM1e RMFT \cite{Shen:2020sec} for the inner crust.
+We match this combined crustal EoS to the EoS for our RMFT by demanding thermodynamic consistency (continuity in pressure and baryon chemical potential and monotonicity of the baryon density with respect to the baryon chemical potential) at crust baryon density $n_\mathrm{tr}\approx 0.4\nsat$.
+For each of our RMFTs, we impose a first-order phase transition at the highest density in the GPPVA(TM1e) crust that ensures thermodynamic consistency.
 To accomplish the matching, we tune the bag constant in our RMFT in Eq.~(\ref{eq:Lagrangian}), which penalizes the pressure of the homogeneous nuclear matter phase relative to the crust phase.